Executing A Trade At The Stock Exchange

-When carrying out a trade on the stock exchange, most are accomplished through a brokerage firm.
+When executing a trade on the stock exchange, most transactions for private investors are accomplished through a brokerage firm.
 Individuals and organizations that wish to purchase securities will call upon the brokerage firm to execute their transaction.
-In an example of a trade, an investor wanting to buy 200 shares of ABC Corp stock will telephone or e-mail the order to a

 What Is An Efficient Capital Market?